History of Mayagüez: City status

-On 10 July 1877 the villa formally received its city charter from the Royal Crown of Spain.
+On 10 July 1877, the villa formally received its city charter from the Royal Crown of Spain.

 The Escuela Libre de Música or Free Music School was founded in 1894 and directed by Fernando Callejo.
 In 1896, a statue was raised in the main plaza to honor Cristopher Columbus.
 That same year the villa formally received its current formal title, "Excelente Ciudad de Mayagüez".
 The local produce market, the Plaza del Mercado, formerly an open-air market, was eventually housed in a new building erected in the early 1890s, a prefabricated structure designed by Gustave Eiffel's construction company.

 Late 19th and 20th centuries

 On August 11, 1898, during the Spanish–American War, U.S. troops (from the 5th.
 Cavalry, 11th.
 Infantry and 19th.
 Infantry, under Gen. Theodore Schwan) entered Mayagüez.
 Spanish troops encircled the city however.
 A battle never occurred, and the invading troops were well received.
 According to chronicles of the day a young local boy was given the task of raising the Star and Stripes at the Casa del Rey (City Hall) and raised it upside down, with the canton to the floor, without knowing this was a symbol of distress.
 A few of the American troops eventually settled in Mayagüez, including Sgt.
-Frank Cole, the father of later mayor Benjamin Cole.
+Frank Cole, the father of later mayor Benjamín Cole.

 In 1911, the College of Agriculture and Mechanic Arts was founded in Mayagüez.
 Today it is known as the University of Puerto Rico at Mayagüez (UPRM)—the Caribbean's leading science and engineering institution.

 The city of Mayagüez was nearly destroyed again on October 11, 1918 by an earthquake and a tsunami.
 Most of the town had to be rebuilt, including the U.S. Customs House and the Mayagüez City Hall (a new cupola was added, resembling that of New York City Hall).
 On June 20, 1919 a fire nearly destroyed the Teatro Yagüez, the town's main theater, killing 92 (some say 150) people.
 The Teatro was later rebuilt and remodeled twice; it is now Mayagüez's municipal theater.

 The city's main Roman Catholic church, Our Lady of the Candelaria (plot consecrated on 21 August 1760, first masonry building erected in 1780, current church originally built in 1836) was rebuilt in 1922.
 The original redesign by architect Luis Perocier sought to restore the building to its original splendor.
 Not only had the 1918 earthquake destroyed the temple's ceiling, but a lightning bolt also struck and tore down a wedge-shaped corner of one of its two bell towers.
 However, lack of proper funding and the extent of the damage of the original structure forced the actual rebuilding of the church to be scaled-down considerably.